Kodiak-Finance/static-public/README.md

 Static content for Kodiak infrastructure

 ### Contributing
-When you want to bring your token into the codiac interface follow these steps:
+When you want to bring your token into the kodiak interface follow these steps:

 1. Create a fork of this repository, work further in your own version of it
 2. Add your logo to `src/tokens` in png format, use only lower case in the file name